flipz357/flipz357.github.io/index.md

 ## Juri Opitz, PhD

 Hi there!
-I'm an engineer and researcher interested in machine learning ("AI/KI"), statistics, NLP (Natural Language Processing) and linguistics, and computer science in general.
+I'm an engineer and researcher interested in machine learning ("AI/KI"), statistics, NLP (Natural Language Processing), linguistics, and computer science in general.

 I obtained my doctoral degree (with highest honors) from Heidelberg University, where I was advised by [Anette Frank](https://www.cl.uni-heidelberg.de/nlpgroup/person/frank).
 Now I'm based in Switzerland, working at the [University of Zurich's CL department](https://www.cl.uzh.ch/en.html).